luis198327/olympics-quiz-game/README.md

 ## Code Institute Mile Stone 2 Project - Interactive Front End Site

 The Code Institute project brief was to create and build an interactive front end site.
 The site should respond to users' actions, allow users to engage with data, alter the way the site displays the information to achieve their preferred goals, using HTML, CSS and JavaScript while following UX industry conventions.
 As per the Code Institute course and methods, this was designed from a Desktop to Mobile site, so uses media queries within the CSS to have max-width break points.

 This project is for educational use only.
+If you wish to open an external link in a different tab, please press Crtl or Command + Click to do this.
+Github prevents/doesn't allow those links to open in a new tab by default.

 ![alt text](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/responsive-index.JPG)